meltingcore/bg/food-court/Rules.md

 Recipe cards have the following structure:

 - Utensil Symbol - Depicts the utensil type that can be used to score extra VP.
-- Recipe Picture - A picture of the dish.
+- Recipe Pictures - Pictures of the dish in monochrome (cooking) and color (ready to score).
-- Recipe Description - Short description of the dish.
+- Recipe Score - Base score value of the recipe.
 - Recipe Type - The difficulty of the recipe (easy, normal, hard).
 - Recipe Name - The name of the dish.
 - Ingredient Requirements - The ingredients needed to cook the recipe.